rmh2009/SOCC/README.md

 int** pp;
 ```

-The grammar can be expressed as below, where {} means zero or more occurencess, () is for grouping, not the actual parentheses '\('.
+The grammar can be expressed as below, where {} means zero or more occurrences, () is for grouping, not the actual parentheses '\('.
 ```
 type_expression =
 (int|char|double|float)(type_expression) {*} (identifier) { '[' number ']' }